Plane, trains and automobiles. Plus ferries and floatplanes, helicopters, buses and bikes. Here's how to get between Seattle, Vancouver and Victoria.

-Or take the Bolt Bus, a budget, book-online-bus service between the two cities (fares sometimes $15 one way or lower for summer 2014), www.boltbus.com
+Or take the Bolt Bus, a budget, book-online-bus service between the two cities (fares sometimes $15 one way or lower), www.boltbus.com

 By air: There are flights from Sea-Tac Airport to Vancouver’s airport, but given the hours needed for check-in/security/customs, it’s not always a time- or cost-effective way to go.

 The Strait of Georgia separates Vancouver and Victoria; you’ll need to sail or fly across it.

 By sea: BC Ferries has frequent sailings — it’s about a 1 ½-hour ferry ride — every day from Tsawwassen on the mainland (south of Vancouver and about a half-hour drive from the U.S.-Canada border) to Swartz Bay (about a half-hour from Victoria). www.bcferries.com.